georgebrindeiro/map_manager_api/map_manager_api.rst

 ========

 Frame
-  A frame is a coordinate frame located in 3-D space, in relation with other frames through a set of probabilistic transformations.
+  A frame is a coordinate frame located in 3-D space, linked with other frames through a set of probabilistic transformations.
+  Frames have unique identifiers, and can optionally have human-readable names.
+Link
+  A probabilistic transformation between two frames.
-  These are encoding as **SM: What is this encoding?**
+  These are encoding as **SM: What is this encoding for probabilistic transformations?**
   **PTF: In my code, there is no explicit encoding.
 Frames are vertices in the graph.
 Data can be stored there but that does not have anything to do with the graph itself.
 Transformations are stored on the edges so there is no need to put geometric data in the graph at the vertices.**
-  Frames have unique identifiers, and can optionally have human-readable names.
 EstimatedFrame
   A graph of frames can be relaxed to have non-probabilistic poses.
   **PTF: I'm not sure about the concept that frames are non-probabilistic after relaxation.
 Most estimation methods will still allow one to back out the uncertainty and you are back to a probabilistic graph.**
+  **SM: We need it for the clients (such as path-planning), that most probably will not work with probabilistic transformations.
+These maximum likelihood non-probabilistic transformations depend on what frames have been considered for the relaxation (out of your concept of local relaxation).**
 Transaction
   All map queries (excepted trigger bookkeeping) must be performed in a transaction, during which the world is assured to be consistent when viewed from the client.
   A transaction might fail in case of write conflict.